muhammad-owais-javed/pese/README.md

 The idea is to aggregate search queries within an enclave and execute them in a random sequence after a brief delay.
 Thus, the search engine cannot see who specifically searched for particular terms.

+The degree of anonymity is determined by the number of users making searches during the delay.
 Even if the delay is only 100 milliseconds in a real-world scenario, this would result in a large anonymity set, such as 1,000 individuals mixed together.

 ![Screenshot of the searches](./documentation/search.png "Screenshot of the searches"){width=75%}

+For the search, the user's web browser executes two separate HTTP GET requests, one for the search and the other to fetch the results.
+As a result, there is no connection between the incoming and outgoing traffic during these calls.
+The web browser receives an HTML redirect page for the query and moves on to the result page after a brief delay.
+To avoid a naive size correlation, result pages are always the same size in bytes (added padding).

 # Requirements